 - Teams-of-8 IMPs, where all four table results are added up and the result converted to MIMPs (modified IMPs) using an adjusted conversion table, see §3.7.1.
 (Cross IMPs is preferable.) - 'Add up and imp': teams of eight scoring where all four table results are added together and the result converted to IMPs using the standard IMP conversion table.
-(Either cross IMPs or the modified IMP table is preferable.) - Butler IMPs: a form of scoring for pairs events where each result is imped against the average result for all tables, sometimes with one or more extreme results removed.
-(Cross IMPs is preferable.) - VP scales for matches of four boards or fewer (total IMPs is preferable). - Win-Loss scoring: a form of VPs where a win is scored as 1, a loss as 0 and a tie as 1⁄2.
+(Either cross IMPs or the modified IMP table is preferable.)

+- Butler IMPs: a form of scoring for pairs events where each result is imped against the average result for all tables, sometimes with one or more extreme results removed.
+(Cross IMPs is preferable.) - 'Aggregate Quotient' scoring where the aggregate swing in a match is divided by the total points scored.
+Recently, this method of scoring has only been as a component of hybrid scoring method. - VP scales for matches of four boards or fewer (total IMPs is preferable). - Win-Loss scoring: a form of VPs where a win is scored as 1, a loss as 0 and a tie as 1⁄2.